Graduate Affiliates

 Nancy Billings (Email: nancy.billings@yale.edu):

 Hello!
-My name is Nancy (she/her), and I am a first-year PhD student in American Studies.
+My name is Nancy (she/her), and I am a second-year PhD student in American Studies.
 I grew up in Maine and majored in American Studies and Hispanic Literatures and Cultures at Wesleyan.
 My research interests build off of my undergraduate work and center on US impacts and influence on Asian migration throughout the Americas in the late 19th and early 20th centuries.
 Prior to Yale, I worked for a couple of years in the Senate on immigration, technology and telecom policy.
 Please reach out if you have any questions about graduate school, the application process, working on the Hill, or living in D.C.
 I look forward to meeting you all this year!

 Sven Witthaus (Email: sven.witthaus@yale.edu)

 Hi all!!
-My name is Sven (he/him) and I’m a third-year graduate student in Physics.
+My name is Sven (he/him) and I’m a fourth-year graduate student in Physics.
 I’m originally from Madrid, Spain but I did my undergrad in Santa Barbara, California before embarking on my Ph.D. here at Yale.
 I am generally interested in Soft and Active Matter, which is the discipline of Physics that studies all things soft.
 This includes a wide variety of stuff ranging from biological tissues all the way to sand, basically everything other than hard metals.
 I am specifically interested in how small components can come together to form large-scale emergent behavior.
 In my free time, I love playing volleyball, cooking and playing video games.
 If you have any questions about graduate school, research, or anything else, please feel free to reach out!
 I hope to get to know some of you.

 Here are some photos from the Kayaking Trip that the Graduate Affiliates organized during Fall Break: